Pivot-Madagascar/PRIDEC-package/notebook_pridec_pkg.md

 **TO DO:**
 - add code to turn any negative variable importance to zero and ensure it all sums to 1 [this will need to be done for each model]
-- arima model doesn't save cv_fold info. actually none of them do [this is not solved within the quarto doc since we don't use this elsewhere]
+- ~~arima model doesn't save cv_fold info. actually none of them do [this is now solved within the quarto doc since we don't use this elsewhere]~~
 - add cli to `train_model` to return some log and output.
 Maybe create a log in the results_dir
 - figure out how to actually render quarto doc
 - fix how I am setting height in the figure out in quarto template